 • Principles of Permaculture

 This course is open to all, no previous experience is necessary to attend, forest gardening attracts interest from experienced gardeners and professionals as well as newcomers.
-There will be practical sessions (mulching) and design exercises.
-We will be outdoors for much of the course and might be visiting other sites, if you have a disability that you think may affect your ability to attend the course, please contact us before booking to discuss how you can be accommodated.
+There will be a practical session and design exercises.
+We will be outdoors for about half of the course and might be exploring the site.
+If you have a disability that you think may affect your ability to attend the course, please contact us before booking to discuss how you can be accommodated.

 By the end of the course you will have a basic knowledge of the ideas and principles of forest gardening as well as understanding some of the techniques necessary to put the theory into practice.